-Each employee's performance is assessed on both quantitative and qualitative objectives as well as specific behaviours, with performance factored into the determination of each employee's incentive remuneration award.

-Depending on the employee, quantitative performance objectives may be focused on Bank of America (inclusive of BofA Europe), line of business, or individual results.
+Each employee's performance is assessed on quantitative and qualitative objectives as well as specific behaviours, and performance is factored into each employee's incentive remuneration award.
+Depending on the employee, performance objectives may be focused on the following:

-Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, adoption of risk culture/adherence to the Risk Framework and operating principles, adherence to the Code of Conduct, and other core values of Bank of America and BofA Europe.
-To support Responsible Growth, all employees receive Great Place to Work, Diversity and Inclusion and Risk Management performance objectives.
+- Quantitative performance objectives may be focused on a combination of Company (inclusive of BofA Europe), line of business, and individual results, and based on factors such as business performance, profit/loss, new client relationships, and operational excellence. - Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, broader contribution to Bank of America and/or BofA Europe, contribution to Responsible Growth, leadership, teamwork, adherence to the Code of Conduct and other core values of the Company (inclusive of BofA Europe),

+In addition to the above, all employees receive Risk Management performance objectives, such as adoption of risk culture and effectively managing risk, in alignment with the Risk Framework and BofA Europe's Risk Appetite Statement.

+To support Responsible Growth, all employees receive a Great Place to Work and a Diversity and Inclusion performance objective.

+Managers also receive additional performance objectives, such as management effectiveness, Data ownership, Business results or Culture / Leadership objectives.

-Employees receive two ratings - a Results rating and a Behaviour rating:
+Employees receive two ratings - a Result rating, which measures what the employee achieves, and a Behaviour rating, which measures the behaviours demonstrated to achieve results.